Ravindu-X/Ravindu-X/README.md

 - 📫 How to reach me **hello@ravidu.com**

-- 📄 Know about my experiences [ravidu/content/cv.com](ravidu/content/cv.com)
+- 📄 Know about my experiences [Look at my CV](ravidu.com/personal/cv.pdf)

 - ⚡ Fun fact **The Earth is flat 🌎😅**